ZoeLeBlanc/dissertation/data_repos/data_sources/README.md

 # Data Sources
-This directory contains all the datasets I use in my analysis.
-They are not accessible via Github due to copyright, but I am open to discussing sharing them on a case by case basis.
-All data is organized by publication and more information about each publication can be found in their respective directories.
+This directory contains all the datasets for my dissertations.
+Unfortunately, these datasets are not accessible on this Github repository due to copyright restrictions, but I am open to sharing them on a case by case basis.

+Each directory contains the data from one publication, and then the various transformed datasets I use in my analyses.

 ### Data Sets